 - The forth statement is:

-- The fifth statement states that God is the Most High, the Supreme.
+- The fifth statement states that God is High, Great.

 - What is more assuring and confirming the above translation is the verse that comes right after that: